thkukuk/demos/README.md

 # demos
-This repository contains scripts and documentation for demos I made on conferences
+This repository contains scripts and documentation for demos I made on conferences or as PoC.